menu

 Demographics

-The citizens of South Range are slightly less educated than the national average of 21.84% for the average city or town: 15.28% of adults in South Range have a bachelor's degree or advanced degree
+In terms of college education, the citizens of South Range rank slightly lower than the national average.
+15.28% of adults 25 and older in South Range have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in South Range in 2018 was $32,534, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $130,136 for a family of four.
 However, South Range contains both very wealthy and poor people as well.